Alcohol and diabetes

 After a diabetes diagnosis, some people decide to give up alcohol but this will not suit everyone.
 It is important to follow some rules if you decide to drink alcohol.
 Alcohol can make some of the complications of type 1 diabetes and type 2 diabetes worse.
 Understanding what you are drinking and how alcohol changes your blood glucose levels is particularly important when you have diabetes.

-The American Diabetes Association recommends you ask yourself three questions before drinking alcohol:
+The American Diabetes Association recommends you ask yourself three questions before drinking alcohol with diabetes:

 - Is my diabetes in good control?

 - Does my doctor agree that I can have alcohol?